ytcs/ytcs.github.io/_posts/2025-05-26-hallucination-context-filling.md

 1.  **Independent Features ($$\bar{\rho} = 0$$):**
     If the influences from different contextual features are effectively uncorrelated ($$\bar{\rho} = 0$$), then $$\mathbb{E}\left[\mathrm{Var}_i(L_i^{(N)})\right] = V_p/N$$.

     *Interpretation:* The logit variance shrinks proportionally to $$1/N$$.
-If new information is entirely "fresh" and unrelated to what the model has already processed, its primary effect is to reduce the logit spread, making the logits cluster more tightly.
+If new information is entirely "fresh" and unrelated to what the model has already processed, its primary effect is to reduce the logit spread.
+While the logits themselves become more concentrated around their mean, this doesn't mean the model becomes more certain about a single token.
+Rather, as we'll see when connecting to softmax, this reduced variance across the set of all logits leads to them being more similar to *each other*, resulting in a flatter probability distribution and thus greater uncertainty.

 2.  **Positively Correlated Features ($$0 < \bar{\rho} < 1$$):**
     The variance still decreases as $$N$$ grows, thanks to the $$(1-\bar{\rho})/N$$ term which still pushes it down.
 However, as $$N$$ gets very large, the variance doesn't go to zero.
 Instead, it approaches a floor: $$\lim_{N\to\infty} \mathbb{E}\left[\mathrm{Var}_i(L_i^{(N)})\right] = V_p \bar{\rho}$$.

-    *Interpretation:* Shared or redundant information (positive correlation) limits how much the $$1/N$$ scaling can smooth out the logits.
-Even with tons of information, if much of it is saying similar things, the logit spread won't completely vanish.
+    *Interpretation:* Shared or redundant information (positive correlation) limits how much the $$1/N$$ scaling can reduce logit variance.
+While the variance still decreases with $$N$$ (as long as $$\bar{\rho} < 1$$), it approaches a floor of $$V_p \bar{\rho}$$.
+This means that even with a large amount of information, if it's partially correlated, the logits won't become as similar to each other (their differences won't shrink as much) as they would with purely independent information.
+The resulting softmax distribution, while potentially becoming flatter and indicating more uncertainty compared to small $$N$$ (if initial $$V_p$$ was high), will not flatten indefinitely as it does when $$\bar{\rho}=0$$.

 3.  **Perfectly Correlated Features ($$\bar{\rho} = 1$$):**
     If all contextual influences are perfectly correlated in their effect on logit spread ($$\bar{\rho} = 1$$), then $$\mathbb{E}\left[\mathrm{Var}_i(L_i^{(N)})\right] = V_p$$.

-    *Interpretation:* The $$1/N$$ scaling offers no reduction in variance if all it's doing is scaling (effectively) the same piece of information repeatedly.
-The logit spread remains the same as if there were only one piece of information.
+    *Interpretation:* If all contextual influences are perfectly correlated ($$\bar{\rho} = 1$$), the expected logit variance $$ \mathbb{E}\left[\mathrm{Var}_i(L_i^{(N)})\right]$$ remains constant at $$V_p$$, regardless of $$N$$.
+The $$1/N$$ scaling, in this scenario, effectively processes the same underlying signal repeatedly.
+The logit spread (and thus the similarity between logits) doesn't change from the single-feature case.
+This implies that adding more, perfectly redundant information neither increases nor decreases the model's certainty or uncertainty (as reflected by the flatness of the softmax distribution) compared to having just one piece of that information.

 The takeaway is this: as long as new contextual features bring at least *some* new, uncorrelated influence ($$\bar{\rho} < 1$$), our $$1/N$$ scaling mechanism will cause the expected variance of the logits to decrease as context richness $$N$$ grows.